 - There are no adjustments (not a big deal).

 Overall, it’s my favorite and most recommended hybrid for beginner golfers.
-Check the price on Amazon.
+No products found..
 Here’s a demo video:

 If you’re a new or high handicap golfer who’s in the market for a new rescue hybrid, these 3 are great options.
 Hybrids are probably my favorite club to hit these days because they’re way easier than hitting long irons and are more versatile than fairway woods.
 The one you decide to go with will depend on your budget and what exactly you’re looking for.